 Where to stay in Jervis Bay

 There’s a clutch of hotels and motels in and around the Jervis Bay territory, such as Sanddancers Bed & Breakfast, just north of the famous Hyams Beach (from £133* a night).
 You can find even better value for money at the family-run Bay N Basin Lodge, though you’ll need to book early as there are only seven rooms.
-It’s not technically on the coast, but instead sits south of Jervis Bay on St George’s Basin, an inland water body that fortunately comes with its fair share of those gorgeous white sands.
+It’s not technically on the coast, but instead sits south of Jervis Bay on St George’s Basin, an inland water body that has its fair share of those spectacular white sands.

 Average temperature: 32°C